AppliNH/AppliNH/Readme.md

 On 09/2019 I created my first start-up with 3 associates, it's named **Primitivo 🦉**.
 We deployed 3 apps in production, [here's one of them.](https://circlebar.fr)

-## 👨‍💻 My Stack
+## 👨‍💻 My Skills

-Here are several graphs which tend to represent my level of knowledge regarding my favorite techs ;)
+Here are several graphs which tend to represent my level of knowledge regarding various techs and subjects ;)

 ### Mobile